lnikon/lnikon.github.io/_posts/2020-08-22-aws-ec2-fundamentals-notes-I.markdown

 Security Group is a collection of inbound/outbound network rules.

 ## Network Rules
-Two types network rules are supported:
+Two types of network rules are exists:
 - Inbound Network Rules - Describes which **incoming** network traffic should be acceppted.
 For example you can allow SSH over TCP on port 22 from the all sources.
 - Outbound Network Rules - Describes which **outgoing** network traffic should be acceppted.
 Usually **all** outgoing network traffic is acceppted by **I'm not sure if it's secure**.